-How accelerometer works iin mobile phone.
+How Accelerometer Works in Mobile Phone.

 Here, we just use the three-axis accelerometer of an iPhone as an example to describe how an accelerometer works in an iPhone.
 As we mentioned before, a three -axis accelerometer is used to test three different directions’ acceleration.
-There are two pictures (YingWen, 2014)below, which show three dimensional axes and the acceleration of every axis can be tested by the accelerometer installed in the phone.
+There are two figures (YingWen, 2014), which show three- dimensional axes and the acceleration of every axis can be tested by the accelerometer installed in the phone.